Search waiting | Matsusada Precision

 If dicing tape is used, the tape holding the wafer in place must not be cut.
 After cutting, the dicing tape was stretched to create a clearance between the chips to facilitate removal and other operations.

 • Wire bonding: The chip is fixed to the lead frame (die bonding).
-A lead frame is thin metal support for a chip that serves as a terminal for mounting a semiconductor on a board.
+A lead frame is a thin metal support for a chip that serves as a terminal for mounting a semiconductor on a board.

 Some lead frames can diffuse heat, and in some cases, such as in the manufacture of power semiconductors, they are mounted on heat sinks instead of lead frames.
 In die bonding, adhesives such as silver paste are used.